woshialex/ORB-SLAM3-python/README.md

 ORB-SLAM3-PYTHON
 ===
+Todo:
++ when lost, don't create new map (have bug), might just assume not moving, or switch to optical flow based method (which is supper fast)

 Python bindings generated using [pybind11](https://pybind11.readthedocs.io/en/stable/).
 We use a modified version of ORB-SLAM3 (included as a submodule) to exntend interfaces.
 It might not be the most up-to-date with the original ORB-SLAM3.